EdJoPaTo/website-stalker-example/io/kaitai/doc/lang-python-html.md

 ### Supported Python versions ###

-Kaitai Struct supports Python 3.4 and later as well as Python 2.7.
+Kaitai Struct 0.11 supports Python 3.4 and later as well as Python 2.7.
-It is strongly recommended to use Python 3.9 or newer, because Python 3.8 and 2.7 have reached end-of-life and no longer receive official support from the Python developers.
+It is strongly recommended to use Python 3.10 or newer, because Python 3.9 and 2.7 have reached end-of-life and no longer receive official support from the Python developers.

-Please note that Kaitai Struct 0.11 is the last version to support Python 2.7.
+Note that Kaitai Struct 0.11 is the last version that supports Python 2.7.
-Versions 0.12 and above will only work on Python 3.
+Versions 0.12 and above will only work on Python 3.8 and above.

 ### Kaitai Struct compiler invocation ###